mcclearyj/obs_auxTel/README.md

-# obs_comCam
+# obs_auxTel
-A repository to hold the description for comCam
+A repository to hold the description for the Auxiliary Telescope

-We'll start with ETU2 data from BNL, but move to Cerro Pachon in due time.
+We'll start with TS3 data from BNL, but move to Cerro Pachon in due time.